 Anyways, that's it in a nutshell.
 If you have any ideas, I am open to them.

 How office interprets some of the elements colors depends on the themes but some stuff is just automatically chosen (grid lines) or fixed like explorer/control panel whites on Aero themes.

 I'm in the same situation here; demo testing would be the only way since I don't have office 2013.
 Back in my previus post there's a link to an excel situation.
 Depending on theme, the background color needs to be lighter or darker: weird enough I had different results in W7 and W8: But one thing is for sure: Excel changes the grid lines automatically in function of the background, either dark or light, just like desktop icon fonts ,for excel around rgb(225, 225, 225) there's a turning point for bgcolor changing the grid lines.
-You'll need to play with the 'window' theme color (the main background for text).Originally Posted by simrick;
+You'll need to play with the 'window' theme color (the main background for text).simrick; said: